octo-technology/OpenTezos/docs/explorer/indexer-explained.md

 into the **SQL database** by mapping the data into a pre-defined schema of tables with referential integrity in order to provide indexing and query processing services via the **API**.

-- **Tezos Node** is the heart of the blockchain, it manages the protocol.
+- A **Tezos Node** is the heart of the blockchain, it manages the protocol.
 - **ETL** stands for *extract, transform, and load* The process of ETL plays a key role in data integration strategies.
-  ETL allows businesses to gather data from multiple sources and consolidate it into a single, centralized location.
+  ETL allow businesses to gather data from multiple sources and consolidate it into a single, centralized location.
 - **API** is the acronym for *Application Programming Interface*, which is a software intermediary that allows two applications to talk to each other.